Pink Dream

 It is sometimes translated as A Dream in Pink.
 An extant print of the film is maintained by the China Film Archives.
+An English translation of the film, from the Chinese Film Classics Project, is available on YouTube.

 Plot

-Pink Dream tells the story of a young novelist who is supported by a loving and hard-working wife.
+A Dream in Pink tells the story of a young novelist who is supported by a loving and hard-working wife.
 The novelist, however, is drawn to the decadent life of a socialite who introduces him to the dance halls that dot Shanghai.
 As the film progresses, the novelist soon learns of the emptiness of this urban existence and rejects it as a "pink dream."
+He takes up with a socialite, who ends up draining his finances and being a bad step-mother to his daughter.
+The cast-off wife, who moves to the countryside, hears of his financial distress and pens a gut-wrenching novel, which she submits to a publisher under his name.
+When the novelist, after receiving a windfall, learns of the truth, he seeks out and is reconciled with his wife, and their daughter sings a song to celebrate the reunion.